March 28, 2024

 Geranium transbaicalicum

-Geranium transbaicalicum is a species of flowering plant in the family Geraniaceae, native to the Transbaikal region near Lake Baikal.
-It is sometimes considered a subspecies of Geranium pratense (Geranium pratense subsp. transbaicalicum) or a separate, closely related species.
-It belongs to the Geranium genus, often called “true geraniums” or “cranesbills” to distinguish them from Pelargonium.
-The genus name is derived from Ancient Greek geranos meaning “crane”.
-The English name cranesbill derives from the resemblance of the fruit capsule of some of the species to a crane’s head and bill.
-The ovary portion forms the head and the prolonged stigma creates the appearance of a beak.
+Geranium transbaicalicum is a flowering plant in the family Geraniaceae, native to the Transbaikal region near Lake Baikal.
+It is sometimes treated as a subspecies of Geranium pratense (Geranium pratense subsp. transbaicalicum) or as a distinct, closely related species.
+The species belongs to the genus Geranium, commonly referred to as “true geraniums” or “cranesbills” to distinguish it from Pelargonium.
+The generic name Geranium is derived from the Ancient Greek word geranos (“crane”).
+The common English name cranesbill refers to the resemblance of the fruit capsule in some species to a crane’s head and bill: the ovary forms the head, and the elongated stigma creates the appearance of a beak.
+A prominent characteristic of Geranium transbaicalicum is its flowers, which are borne in clusters and exhibit a range of colors, primarily shades of purple and pink.
+In traditional Tibetan medicine, the roots are used to treat influenza‑related fevers.

 March 19, 2024